Making transport more robust and interpretable by moving data through a small number of anchor points: Additional experiments

 \subsection{Examining the impact of cluster correlation on performance}

 Next, we study the ability of \alg of capturing clustering structure as the correlation between clusters increases.
 It is observed in \cite{lee2019hierarchical} that equally spaced clusters (i.e., uniformly distributed subspace angles) are harder to align.
-In the spirit of measuring cluster similarity as in \cite{soltanolkotabi2012geometric}, we define the correlation between two clusters ${{\cal{Y}}_i}$ and ${{\cal{Y}}_j}$ as $\mu_c({{\cal{Y}}_i},{{\cal{Y}}_j}):= \sum_{x\in{{\cal{Y}}_i},y\in {{\cal{Y}}_i}}\langle x,y\rangle/|{{\cal{Y}}_i}||{{\cal{Y}}_j}|$.
-In Fig.~\ref{fig:corre}, we plot the transport plans for GMM with $5$ clusters in two different coherence regimes: (i) top row shows the regime where cluster correlation is strong for correct corresponding classes; (ii) the bottom row shows the uniform correlation case where clusters are approximately equally spaced and the correlation is much more uniform.
-We observe in both results that \alg has transport plans similar to the cluster correlation in terms of pattern, while for uniform case the transport plan of OT seems less structured.
-This example demonstrate that \alg can be a useful tool for data visualization.
+In the spirit of measuring cluster similarity as in \cite{soltanolkotabi2012geometric}, we define the cross-correlation between two clusters ${{\cal{Y}}_i}$ and ${{\cal{Y}}_j}$ as $\mu_c({{\cal{Y}}_i},{{\cal{Y}}_j}):= \sum_{x\in{{\cal{Y}}_i},y\in {{\cal{Y}}_i}}\langle x,y\rangle/|{{\cal{Y}}_i}||{{\cal{Y}}_j}|$.
+In Fig.~\ref{fig:corre}, we plot the transport plans for GMM with $5$ clusters in two different correlation regimes: (i) the top row shows the regime where the cross-correlation is strong within the same class; (ii) the bottom row shows the uniform correlation case where clusters are approximately equally spaced and the correlations are much more uniform across classes.
+We observe in both results that \alg has transport plans similar to the cross-correlation in the pattern, while for uniform case, the transport plan of \ot seems less structured.
+This example suggests that \alg can be a useful tool for data visualization.